 AI is often used to handle basic questions and concerns customers have in business settings across industries.
 For example, if a customer wants to know when they can expect their product to be shipped to their home, AI can give them an estimate based on the data they have about when the product was sent out, where it came from, where it’s going to, etc.

-In addition, AI support systems can be used to detect questions or concerns they cannot handle on their own.
-If a customer provides an inquiry that is too complex to understand, or if the AI agent doesn’t have the appropriate data to answer the question, AI can refer customers to a human representative for the support they need.
+In addition, AI support systems can identify questions or concerns that they cannot handle on their own.
+For instance, if a customer provides an inquiry that is too complex to understand, or if the AI agent doesn’t have the appropriate data to answer the question, AI can refer customers to a human representative for the support they need.
 This ensures that every customer gets the high-quality customer service they deserve.

 Psycray developed an email triage system that allowed a trade association that managed over 1,500 companies to handle a high email load.

-If the AI agent could detect the company the customer was referring to, they sent them a reply with that contact’s details.
+If the AI agent could detect the company the customer was referring to, they sent them a reply with that company’s contact details.
 If they could not, they asked the customer to either verify their public contact or reach out to their point of purchase.

 This allowed the association to go from having a clogged inbox to having a smooth email flow and system.